-R-480 The Access Declined event MUST be reported when the intercept Subject sends a DHCP DECLINE message to the network.
+R-480 The Access Declined event MUST be reported when the intercept Subject sends a DHCPv4 DHCP DECLINE or a DHCPv6 DHCPDECLINE message to the network.

 7.13.2 Packet Data Summary Report (For Limited Broadband Intercept Order Only)

 This event is used to provide packet data summary reports for Subject communications.